gtalarico/pyairtable/docs/source/getting-started.rst

 *******

 Your Airtable API key should be securely stored.
-A common way to store it as an environment variable and load it using ``os.environ``:
+A common way to do this, is to store it as an environment variable, and load it using ``os.environ``:

 .. code-block:: python